SkillsFundingAgency/das-tasks/README.md

       <Setting name="idaAudience" value="https://citizenazuresfabisgov.onmicrosoft.com/tasks-api" />
     </ConfigurationSettings>
   ```
 - Disable Diagnostics on API and Worker Roles under the CloudService.
-Expand `Roles` folder in Visual Studio or directly edit `diagnostics.wadcfgx`
+Expand `Roles` folder in Visual Studio or directly edit `diagnostics.wadcfgx`for both the roles.

 _If you have issues starting on port 443 make sure that the certificates are installed and no other process is running on 443.
-I found Cosmos emulator uses port 443, this is not required so can be turned off_
+I found Cosmos emulator uses port 443, this is not required so can be turned off._